What is Geoscience, Exactly?

 - Environmental Protection Technician - A passion for preserving the earth may lead a job as an environmental protection technician or specialist.
 Focused on conservation and sustainability, these geoscientists can find themselves working in the field as consultants for various projects from construction to clean-up efforts.
 They can also be important team members in test labs or for the government, according to the BLS.
 Though it lists an associate degree as the minimum entry requirement, you may find that positions with certain organizations may require a more advanced degree.

 - Geographer - Connecting science to sociology, geographers study the relationship between the earth and humans.
 How does their environment influence a society; likewise, how does a society affect the natural world?
 These are questions geographers ask and they utilize tools like satellite data, GPS, survey feedback and maps to understand them.
-Though the minimum educational requirement for entry-level positions in this field is a bachelor's degree, competition is fierce and the BLS expects only a 7% growth by 2026.
-It also found that the median annual income for geographers in 2017 was just under $76,000.
+Though the minimum educational requirement for entry-level positions in this field is a bachelor’s degree, competition is fierce.
+The BLS states that the median annual income for geographers in 2020 was $85,430.

 - Natural Sciences Manager - Leadership skills are valuable in any field, and the sciences are no exception.
 As with any major project, scientific studies need someone to keep an eye on the big picture and oversee how individual tasks impact the overall progress.
 You may manage a group of researchers out in the field or lab-based experiments.
 It’s noted by BLS that those who become managers typically have years of work experience in their area of study before overseeing their colleagues in a leadership role.
 Looking for internship opportunities would be a good way to start building your resumé.